Custom Domain & SSL

 - If you do not currently own a website domain, you will need to purchase a domain from a registrar like Namecheap, pairNIC, Register, or iWantMyName.
 (This usually costs about $10-$40 per year.)

-2. Through your registrar, create a CNAME record to point your custom domain to your Localist placeholder URL, yourorganizationsname.enterprise.localist.com.
+Create a CNAME record to point your custom domain to your Localist placeholder URL, yourorgname.enterprise.localist.com.

-3. Finally, navigate to Settings > Global Options and add the new domain to the Custom Domain field.
+Once set, navigate to Settings > Global options and add the new domain to the Custom Domain field

 Setting Up SSL